Pyrrvs/abstract-godbus/README.md

 > **TODO:**
 > - Stop listening to a signal
-> - Stop listening to a sender
 > - Emit a signal
-> - a lot of other things ..
+> - Introspection
+> - Asynchronous signal listening (using Task ID)

 LICENSE
 ===================